Music History for

 1970 - John Lennon's "Instant Karma" was released in the U.S.

-1976 - KISS placed their footprints on the sidewalk outside the Grauman Chinese Theater in Hollywood.
+1976 - KISS did a photoshoot on the sidewalk outside Grauman's Chinese Theater in Hollywood, CA.

 1992 - Paula Abdul and actor Emilio Estevez announced their engagement.